angband/angband/docs/hacking/compiling.rst

 	make -f Makefile.msys2.sdl2

-Very recent versions of Makefile.msys2.sdl2 allow use of SDL2 sound; to build with that you'll need SDL2_mixer installed in addtion to the other SDL2 libraries mentioned above::
+Very recent versions of Makefile.msys2.sdl2 allow use of SDL2 sound; to build with that you'll need SDL2_mixer installed in addition to the other SDL2 libraries mentioned above::

 	pacman -S mingw-w64-x86_64-SDL2_mixer